How to spend a great day in Florence Italy

 San Lorenzo market

 To make the most of your visit to this awesome market, make sure to come early.
-The San Lorenzo market is comprised of two markets – the outdoor part selling leather good and souvenirs and the indoor (also known as Mercato Centrale).
-If you are hunting for leather (bags, jackets, wallets), don’t forget to haggle!
-The prices are hardly displayed and you can easily bring the price down.Indoor market is a paradise for anyone interested in Tuscan food!
-You will find anything here – from seafood, pasta, olive oil, all kinds of cheese to exotic fruits, pastries and much much more.
-Some things you can even taste before buying – great way to discover new products.
+The San Lorenzo market is comprised of two markets – the outdoor part selling leather goods and souvenirs and the indoor (also known as Mercato Centrale).
+The indoor market is a paradise for anyone interested in Tuscan food!
+You will find anything here – from seafood, pasta, olive oil, and all kinds of cheese to exotic fruits, pastries, and much much more.
+Some things you can even taste before buying – a great way to discover new products.
 Go up the stairs to the second floor to join a true Italian food party – many stalls selling delicious food and snacks and tables to sit down and enjoy them properly.

 florence things to do